-Implementing a secure application requires the use of defensive coding, i.e., embedding checks and balances, to make sure an implementation error will not cause a security hazard.
+A more complex design also complicates implementation.
+Implementing a secured application requires the use of defensive coding, i.e., embedding checks and balances, to make sure an implementation error will not cause a security hazard.
 A more complex design also complicates implementation demanding more time for coding and testing.
 Sparing time for such tasks is usually a luxury that is unavailable in the rapidly changing world of web development.
-Some application servers can provide limited assistance in this area although none of them can supply a complete solution.
+Some application servers can provide limited assistance in this area although non of them can supply a complete solution.